 In the summer of 2014, Ole took a long vacation to recharge and regain his inspiration.
 In the family summerhouse he borrowed his wife’s watercolors and rediscovered the serenity that creativity and deep concentration had always given him.
-Managing the watercolors took all his energy and attention and forced him to shut everything else out.
+Managing the watercolors took all his focus and forced him to shut everything else out.
 Suddenly, he rediscovered the creative bubble of his childhood – and the joy and inspiration that came with it.

 He posted his first painting on Facebook – for the fun of it.
 It sold immediately.
 He then posted a second and a third.
 They also sold.
 And with that, Ole’s soul finally left the advertising industry for good.

 A gallery owner from Copenhagen quickly spotted Ole’s unique talent, and the first exhibition turned into a solo exhibition.
 Which sold out.
-As did most of his exhibitions.
+As did all of his exhibitions.
 Within a year there was a waitlist to buy an Ole Aakjær orginal.